SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <span style="font-style:Italic;font-size:34px;">Contents</span>

-- I. Eliminating The Obvious
+- I. Occult Influence?
 - II.
-Occult Influence?
+Behemoth or Hippopotamus?
 - III.
-Behemoth or Hippopotamus?
+Leviathan or Crocodile?
 - IV.
-Leviathan or Crocodile?
+Jehovah or Yahweh?
-- V. Jehovah or Yahweh?
+- V. "Come" or "Come and see"?
 - VI.
 Book Of Life or Tree Of Life?
 - VII.
 Wash their robes or Do His commandments?
 - VIII.
 The Lucifer Problem